 I'll always remember how ordinary that day had started.
 I woke up feeling uncomfortable – but that had become normal by that point.
 I was a balloon with a round face and fat ankles.
 Peeta would still say that I was beautiful, but I've come to believe since then that I could be a wrinkly old woman and he would still call me that.
 I waddled through the day, spending most of it in bed or on the couch while my mother kept a watchful eye on me.
 I had been experiencing practice contractions on and off since I lost my mucous plug, but none of them lasted for more than a few seconds at a time and were far apart.
 I spent time in the nursery that day, rocking in the chair by the window, my hands on my belly, trying to feel inward, to find out when the baby would come.
 My mother kept saying "any day now," judging by how low the baby had dropped.
 All I knew was that I was ready for it to be out.
 Everything about me hurt – my back, my hips, my feet.
-I kept running into everything with my belly, and I could barely stand up on my own.
+I kept running into everything with my belly, and I could barely pull myself to standing without help.
 I was sick of being helpless and cranky.
 I was short with everyone and kept bursting into tears at the most random of things.
 In short, I was sick of it.
 But in the end, I almost didn't want the baby to be born.
 It was safe inside of me.
 Once born, it would never be safe again.

 I tried to explain this to Peeta, but I don't think he fully understood my trepidation.
 "This is the safest place it could be, Katniss," he'd said.
 "The danger's passed."
 But a glance at my mother and I knew that she, at least, agreed that he was wrong.
 My mother knew the fear.
 She understood the terror of losing the safety net of the womb.
 She'd done it twice.
 How, I don't think I'll ever know.